 What’s on the bottom of our feet can damage the turf where we walk, and lead to more maintenance work on the course.
 Or even worse, it could cost you a stroke on the green due to a missed putt!

 So whether it’s a pair of cowboy boots, stilettos, or stiletto cowboy boots — please take a look at what’s on your feet before you head out to the course.

 If you don’t have soft-spiked golf shoes, some cross trainers or other athletic shoes will work.
 Ideally they’ll have a soft sole and a relatively flat bottom so they don’t leave marks behind — and will be comfortable for walking.
 (Even if you’re just walking back to your cart.)

 Each of us is responsible to make sure we follow the dress code, because we are Grown-A-Adults.
 (At least, that’s our assumption.)

-That said, it’s up to Kingwell Glen team to enforce the dress code, and we trust the discretion our staff.
+That said, it’s up to Kingswell Glen team to enforce the dress code, and we trust the discretion of our staff.

 We promise you that nobody looks forward to having these conversations with guests — it’s awkward for everyone, so let’s just avoid it altogether, mmmkay?

 So please show up with your best for your next round at Kingswell Glen, with respect to both your effort on the course, and consideration with your clothing choices.